Timekeeping for Fighting Robots

 Bracketeer's queueing screen.
 There's also a simpler variant that only has the upcoming matches, for increased visibility at a distance.

-Match Control
+Painpoint 2 - Match Control

-While many events only run one arena, GSCRL opts to run two sometimes due to the number of competitors.
 As such, the timer controls for each arena can be delegated to a referee, judge, or production volunteer, minimizing the risk of one arena's timer being conflated for another.

 The layout the arena controller or production volunteer uses, and makes their life easier.